brunacamposxx/brunacamposxx/README.md

 I also studied Web Development Fundamentals (HTML, CSS, JavaScript, Jest unit tests) and Front-end (React, Redux, Hooks, Context API).

 ✨ I think about technology as a bridge to connect people.
-My goal as a developer is to help build solutions through technology that make the future a more fairer, sustainable, humanized place with respect for diversity.
+My goal as a developer is to help build solutions through technology that make the future a fairer, sustainable, humanized place with respect for diversity.

 ##
 <div>